 It’s possible that the company is optimizing its equity structure to prepare for a new round of financing, reported TechNode.

-The competition in mainland Chinese bike-sharing market is even more cut-throat.
+The competition in the mainland Chinese bike-sharing market is even more cut-throat.
 Many smaller bike-sharing startup companies ended their services starting in 2017.
 The five-month-old startup Wukong Bicycle was the first company to go burst in China after losing 90% of its bicycles to theft.
 Now, there are only three major players left on the table – Ofo, HelloBike, and Mobike, all of which are supported by deep-pocket Chinese tech giants.

 2018 has been a rough year for China’s bike-sharing giants: Alibaba-backed Ofo pulled out of dozens of international cities as it fought with a severe cash crunch; Tencent-backed Mobike put the brakes on expansion after it was sold to neighborhood services provider Meituan Dianping.
 But one newcomer is pedaling against the wind.